jenish-jain/blog.jenishjain.in/site/posts/7-export-google-cloud-resources-to-terraform-format/google-cloud-resource-to-terraform.md

 > gcloud beta resource-config list-resource-types
 ```

-Also if your setup is too large and taking time , you can selectively import only the required ones using [--resource-types=](https://cloud.google.com/docs/terraform/resource-management/export#export_a_single_resource_type)
+Now using the list you can selectively import only the required ones using [--resource-types=](https://cloud.google.com/docs/terraform/resource-management/export#export_a_single_resource_type) flag

 ## Resources